National Lottery Logo

 6. Variety of Games: Offers EuroMillions, Thunderball, and scratchcards.

-7. Unclaimed Prizes: There are often big prizes that are not claimed.
-These funds eventually go to good causes.
+7. Unclaimed Prizes: Big prizes are often not claimed, and the funds eventually go to good causes.

 8. Age Requirement Change: Initially, 16-year-olds could play, but in April 2021, it was raised to 18 to prevent gambling harm in young people.